About the Program

 Trainees will benefit from common resources including:

-- Department of Surgery’s Research Core, Surgery Education Office, and annual Research Day Symposium
+- Department of Surgery’s Office of Surgical Research, Surgery Education Office, and annual Research Day Symposium

 - Baylor College of Medicine Centers of Excellence, such as the Cardiovascular Research Institute (CVRI)